Linkedin

 What is prequalification for a HELOC or home equity loan?

-At the beginning of the home equity loan process, you’ll be asked for basic information, like your name and Social Security number.
-The number of questions you’re asked varies by lender.
-In short, the lender wants to know more about you and take a peek at your past experiences with credit.
+To prequalify for a home equity loan, you’ll typically be asked for basic information, like your name, income, and the last four digits of your Social Security number.
+In short, the lender wants to know about your current financial situation and to take a look at your credit history.

 When a lender tells you that you’re prequalified, they’re saying that you might qualify for a loan.
 It’s like being asked out on a second date.
-They would like to see more based on what they've already seen.
+They would like to know more based on what they've already learned about you.
+It's not a guarantee of anything, but it can be a good sign.

 What is pre-approval for a HELOC or home equity loan?

 • Your credit standing takes a hit.
-If you make a late payment following pre-approval, it could be reported to at least one of the three major credit bureaus—TransUnion, Equifax, or Experian.
-Lenders typically review your credit report twice.
-The first look is before offering pre-approval, and the second time is after the hard credit pull has occurred and the loan application submitted.
-If anything changes within that time frame, the lender will reevaluate your ability to repay the loan.
+Lenders typically review your credit report twice: The first look is before offering pre-approval, and the second time is before the loan is finalized.
+If anything changes within that time frame, like a late payment being reported to the credit bureaus, the lender could reevaluate your ability to repay the loan.

-• You make a large purchase after receiving pre-approval.
+• Your debt balances increase after receiving pre-approval.
 Your pre-approval was based on the debt you carried when you applied for the loan.
 Taking on new debt after pre-approval may push your debt-to-income ratio too high for the lender to remain confident that you can make the monthly payments.

 Key differences between prequalification and pre-approval for HELOCs and home equity loans

-• Prequalification typically means, "We think you'll be able to qualify for this HELOC or home equity loan."
+• Prequalification means, "We think you'll be able to qualify for this HELOC or home equity loan when you apply."

-• Pre-approval means, "You have everything we're looking for in a borrower.
-And as long as things remain the same, you qualify for this loan."
+• Pre-approval means, "You have what we're looking for in a borrower.
+And as long as things remain the same, you should qualify for this loan."

 Pros and cons of prequalification and pre-approval